 Security is one of the most important aspects of any website.
 This is especially true today considering the fact that cybercrime continues to be a serious threat for businesses and users.
 The FBI states that “Cyber intrusions are becoming more commonplace, more dangerous, and more sophisticated.”
 In fact, websites experience a staggering 62 attacks per day, according to SiteLock research.
-Now more than ever, small businesses need a cybersecurity checklist when building and maintaining their websites.
+Now more than ever, small businesses need a cyber security checklist when building and maintaining their websites.

 When cybercrime happens to your company website, you can lose money, credibility, and customers.
 Left unchecked, your website could be taken offline completely if the right hacker gets into it.
-With that in mind, let’s cover what you need on your cybersecurity checklist to protect yourself, your customers, and your company overall.
+With that in mind, let’s cover what you need on your cyber security checklist to protect yourself, your customers, and your company overall.

 It’s critical that you regularly check your website for malware and vulnerabilities.
 The more frequently you look into the state of things (like your files and plugins), the sooner you can see if anything is amiss.
-Having an automated website scanning tool for malware detection and removal is only part of the solution.
+Having an automated website scanner for malware detection and removal is only part of the solution.